Code-Screen/Code-Screen.github.io/docs/templates.md

 * `{companyName}` - The name of your company you set when you signed up to CodeScreen.
 This can be edited <a href="https://app.codescreen.dev/#/client-profile-edit/details" target="_blank">here</a>.
 * `{candidateLinkUrl}` - The link to the candidate's test page on CodeScreen.
 * `{repoUrl}` - The link to the candidate's private repo on GitHub.
-* `{timeToCompleteTestSentDisplayValue}` - The number of days the candidate has to complete the test from when they are <br> sent the test, e.g. "1 day", "2 days", etc.
+* `{dateTimeToBeginTestDisplayValue}` - The date time the candidate has until to begin the test, e.g. "11th November at 18:30 (UTC)".
+This is always displayed in the UTC timezone.
 * `{timeToCompleteTestBeginsDisplayValue}` - The number of hours/days the candidate has to complete the test from when they <br> begin the test, e.g. "3 hours", "1 day", etc.

 ### Editing the From Email Address